 As long as you’re operating within 50 miles offshore, you aren’t legally required to carry SOLAS flares, but many recreational boaters consider SOLAS equipment a good investment because it’s better in an emergency.

 Non-pyrotechnic signaling devices last much longer than pyrotechnics and provide prolonged signals for rescuers.
-They are popular with some boaters because they don’t have expiration dates and don’t pose the dangers of tradition pyrotechnics.
+They are popular among some boaters because they don’t have expiration dates and don’t pose the dangers of traditional pyrotechnics.

-Electric signals may also not be as noticeable as traditional flares, so a combination of the two is best.
+Electric signals may also not be as noticeable as traditional flares, so combining the two is best.
 You don’t want to be in a rescue situation and wish you had better equipment.
 Over-prepare and you’ll be happy you did.

 There are many other kinds of non-pyrotechnic distress signals as well.
 They include:

 It’s always a good idea to bring more distress equipment than you need.
 We recommend that you double the minimum required number for all distress signals.